 - The touch into the attack box Make sure the attacking team got its touch into the Attack Area.
 If the attacking team has not gotten its touch into the attack box, then there cannot be an over-and-back foul.
 Officials must communicate clearly whenever an attacking team completes its clear with a touch into the attack box. - Who touched the ball last?
 Did the pass get deflected by the defense?
-If so, then there is no over-and-back call unless a Team B defender touches the ball before it crosses the midfield line.
-However, there is the chance of an offsides or a push from behind causing an offsides. - Did the ball break the plane of the midfield line before being touched by a player from Team B?
+If so, then there is no over-and-back call unless a Team A touches the ball before it crosses the midfield line. - Did the ball break the plane of midfield, last touched by the offensive Team A?
 If so, then play-on in favor of Team B. If the ball does not touch or go over the midfield line, then no infraction has occurred.
-Defensive players may legally bat the ball to keep it in the offensive half, but if the defensive player possesses the ball even for a second, then it is an over-and-back infraction even if the ball stay onside. - Offsides Is one team offsides?
+Team A defensive players may legally bat the ball to keep it in the offensive half, but if the defensive player possesses the ball, then it is an over-and-back infraction even if the ball stay onside. - Offsides Is one team offsides?
 Did one team go offsides first?
 If so, then play-on.
 If simultaneous offsides, then kill the play and award possession of the ball using the Alternate Possession rule. - Pushing Was there a push from behind causing a player to go offsides? - Interference Did a player make contact with an opponent before the ball was within 5 yards?
 If so, then play-on for interference.
 Team B attackers will be trying to lift the sticks of the Team A long poles to create an over-and-back situation.
 Early contact is a play-on. - Pre-game discussions for the over-and-back foul: Who kills the play?
 Who restarts the play?
 Where does the restart happen?
 When do we restart play?